nickcharlton/site/posts/annual-review-2013.md

 ## Health & Fitness

 University seemed to put this into quite a sharp decline.
-I used to cycle daily when I was placement, but I stopped on moving back to Plymouth.
+I used to cycle daily when I was on placement, but I stopped on moving back to Plymouth.
 Now, I don't do anywhere near what I'd like to be doing.

 I intend to start running in 2014.
 But I've said this (mostly to people) before.